Karbovanets/papers/POWS3.md

 `S = (R ÷ I × 100 + E ÷ L ÷ P) ÷ 2`.

-Our `I ÷ 100` can be rounded up to 666, as interest rate per day is 0.15 (calculated by emission-based stake and current reward), then
+Our `I ÷ 100` can be rounded to 666, as interest rate per day is 0.15 (calculated by emission-based stake and current reward), then

 `S = (R × 666 + E ÷ L ÷ P) ÷ 2`.